kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 To make use of that label prefix for node isolation:

 1. Ensure you are using the [Node authorizer](/docs/reference/access-authn-authz/node/) and have _enabled_ the [NodeRestriction admission plugin](/docs/reference/access-authn-authz/admission-controllers/#noderestriction).
-2. Add labels under the `node-restriction.kubernetes.io/` prefix to your Node objects, and use those labels in your node selectors.
+2. Add labels under the `node-restriction.kubernetes.io/` prefix to your Node objects, and use those same labels in your node selectors.
 For example, `example.com.node-restriction.kubernetes.io/fips=true` or `example.com.node-restriction.kubernetes.io/pci-dss=true`.

 ## Affinity and anti-affinity